Pale-Blue-Dot-97/Minerva/docs/source/guides/exp_config.rst

 .. py:data:: metrics
     :noindex:

     Specify the metric logger to use.
-Must be the name of a :class:`MinervaMetrics` class within :mod:`metrics`.
+Must be the name of a :class:`~minerva.metrics.MinervaMetrics` class within :mod:`metrics`.

     :type: str